Aiswarya-prasad/Publication_Baud_metaG_NvsF_2022/README.md

 * [Trimmomatic](https://github.com/usadellab/Trimmomatic) (trimming of the reads and removal of the sequencing adapters) (version 0.35, should be added to the path)
 * [prodigal](https://github.com/hyattpd/Prodigal) (detection of ORFs) (version 2.6.3, should be added to the path)
 * [eggnog](https://github.com/eggnogdb/eggnog-mapper) (annotation of the gene and ORF catalogue) (version 1.0.3-33-g70ff1ab, should be added to the path)
-* (optional) [OrthoFinder](https://github.com/davidemms/OrthoFinder) (creation of orthologous groups of gene and orf catalogue) (version 2.3.5, should be added to the path) - results of this step are packaged with the beebiome database
+* [OrthoFinder](https://github.com/davidemms/OrthoFinder) (creation of orthologous groups of gene and orf catalogue) (version 2.3.5, should be added to the path)database

 A list of packages from the conda environments used for plotting and downstream analysis can be found in `envs/python_env.yml` and `envs/r_env.yml` and the files be used to create those environments.